zoltantoth0409/liferay-portal/readme/REST_BUILDER_YAML_DOC_GUIDELINES.markdown

 # REST Builder YAML Description Guidelines

-We welcome you to contribute descriptions for Liferay Portal's YAML files.
-These guidelines are based on the [OpenAPI](https://swagger.io/docs/specification/about/) specification's use of YAML files, but the rules can be loosely applied to other YAML uses in Liferay Portal.
-Please follow these guidelines as you define YAML descriptions in Liferay Portal's `.yaml` files.
+Please follow these guidelines as you define descriptions in REST Builder's `.yaml` files.
+These guidelines are based on the [OpenAPI](https://swagger.io/docs/specification/about/) specification's use of YAML files.

 ## Description Format

 YAML's `description` section should provide extended information about the API.
 They should be written in the [CommonMark](https://commonmark.org/help/) dialect of Markdown for rich text representation.
-The most popular uses of CommonMark formatting for Liferay's YAML files are outlined below:
+The most popular uses of CommonMark formatting for REST Builder's YAML files are outlined below:

 - Inline code with backticks: \`null\`
 - Links: [Github]\(https://github.com)